hamlibdk/HAMLIB-SDK/README.md

 The release-source-code pulled is for the latest JT-software release.
 The JT-source that you pull is configurable from **C:\JTSDK64-Tools\config**.
 Rename the file **src-wsjtx** from a default pull of WSJT-X to either **src-jtdx** or **src-js8call** if desired.

-The "major" used distros are supported without discrimination or political comment.
+The "major" used JT-ware distributions are supported without discrimination or political comment.

 In JTSDK64-Tools: